 Finally, if we are planning on using custom colors, the Auto setting can be used with the density slider to quickly set the black point for all channels so the densest areas of color are printing at 100%.
 In this case the Saturation slider value can actually be reduced in order to maintain the mid range.

 In the YRGBK 2.3 script, the Black, White and Gray sliders control the amount of Black, White and Gray ink printing into the colors.
 The effect is to brighten the image by letting the colors show through.
 The level of brightness is controlled by the sliders; higher values in the slider increase the amount of ink, while lower numbers decrease the ink levels.
 Controlling the amount of Black in an image’s colors is useful for images that are either brightly colored or contain a lot of detail.

 The Saturation Mask

 The adjustment applies only areas of color.
 The Script generates a mask using the saturation values in the image.
 The greater the intensity of the colors, the heavier the Saturation Mask will be.
 Detailed adjustments can be made in the Custom Black dialog, using the Saturation Mask settings, by checking the Custom Black Checkbox.

 if I need more detail in my colors, or if my colors are highly saturated, I can increase the value in the slider. if I need less, say for instance I have an image with pure solid colors and a black line, I can decrease the black slider to clear the black out of the colors.

-Terms: Hue is the color of a channel Saturation is the amount of a color Value is the brightness of a color Gamut is the range of printable colors the color model can achieve
+Hue is the color of a channel Saturation is the amount of a color Value is the brightness of a color Gamut is the range of colors a color model can achieve